PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 - **After a major UI update** – to confirm users can still navigate through your app effectively.
 - **When a user is migrating from a competitor's product to yours** – to highlight areas for improvement in onboarding.

-## NPS vs CSAT vs CES: Which one is best?
+## Which one should you use?

-Our recommendation is to use CSAT before you have [product-market fit](/founders/measure-product-market-fit), and NPS after you do.
+Here's what we recommend:

-Before product-market fit, your app is constantly changing as you figure out what to build, so it makes sense to focus on the short-term only.
-CSAT surveys will enable to you quickly determine if your changes are meeting the expectations of your users, helping you iterate faster.
-On the other hand, NPS is better for understanding long-term user sentiment, so is not well suited for rapidly evolving products.
+- **Use CSAT before before product-market fit.** Your app is constantly changing at this stage as you figure out what to build, so it makes sense to focus on the short term only.
+CSAT surveys enable to you quickly determine if your changes are meeting expectations, so you can iterate further.
+Also consider [measuring product-market fit](/founders/measure-product-market-fit) using a PMF survey.

-Conversely, once you've achieved product-market fit and your product is more stable, NPS will be more valuable.
-At this stage, you're looking to grow and maintain a loyal user base, and NPS provides a clearer picture of which of your users are likely to retain or churn.
+- **Use NPS after you've achieved product-market fit.** At this stage, you're looking to grow and maintain a loyal user base.
+NPS provides a clearer picture than CSAT of which of your users are likely to retain or churn.

-CES surveys don't provide insights into short or long-term user sentiment, so we prefer to avoid using them.
-However, CES can be useful if ease of use is key feature differentiating you from your competitors.
-For example, [Linear](https://linear.app/) emphasizes it's speed and keyboard shortcuts as a differentator from it's main competitor [Jira](https://www.atlassian.com/software/jira).
+- **Use CES surveys if ease of use is a competitive advantage.** CES surveys don't provide any insight into short or long-term user sentiment, but they're useful if ease of use is _critical_ to your product.
+[Linear](https://linear.app/) , for example, emphasizes speed and keyboard shortcuts as a key benefit compared to its main competitor, [Jira](https://www.atlassian.com/software/jira).
 In this case, measuring CES over time can be an indicator of whether your product is maintaining its competitive advantage.

-Lastly, it's worth mentioning that neither NPS, CSAT, or CES surveys are a replacement for [talking to your users](/product-engineers/10x-engineers-do-user-interviews).
-Surveys are efficient at collecting data from a large audience and thus are useful for quickly identifying general trends in user opinions.
-However, they lack the depth and nuanced understanding that can be gained from direct conversations with your users.
+Just remember that neither NPS, CSAT, nor CES surveys can replace [talking to your users](/product-engineers/10x-engineers-do-user-interviews).

+Surveys are an efficient way to collect data from a large audience and identify general trends.
+But they lack the depth and nuanced understanding that can be gained from direct conversations with your users.

-User interviews are time-consuming, though, and so not scalable for larger user bases.
-Thus it's best to combining surveys with regular interviews.
-This approach allows you to gather both broad quantitative insights and deep qualitative feedback.
+Combining surveys with regular interviews allows you to gather both broad quantitative insights and deep qualitative feedback.

 ## Summary

 To summarize:

 - **CSAT** is great for immediate feedback and is most useful during the early stages of a product when rapid iteration and responsiveness to user feedback are critical.

 - **NPS** is ideal for gauging long-term customer loyalty and can be more effective for mature products, where the focus is on growth and retention.

-- **CES** is particularly useful for products where ease of use is a key differentiator.
-It helps in understanding how smooth and effortless the user experience is, which can be a crucial factor in retaining users in highly competitive markets.
+- **CES** helps you understand how smooth and effortless the user experience is, which can be a crucial factor in retaining users in highly competitive markets.

 Here's a table summarizing their differences: